Church of St. Dunat: First mention

-Church was first mentioned in year 1565 when the Bishop Petar Bembo visited the area, and had examined witnesses which stated that the church was donated by bishop Donat a Turre (1484-1515) to the owners of terrains around Kornić.
+Church was first mentioned in year 1565 when the Bishop Pietro Bembo visited the area, and had examined witnesses which stated that the church was donated by bishop Donato della Torre (1484-1515) to the owners of terrains around Kornić.
 After his death, they have sold terrains which was followed by the period of edifices deterioration.
 During the visit of bishop Donat, a poor condition of church was determined.
 It was mentioned that it didn't have floor nor the door, while only preserved was altar.

 Dedication

 Church is dedicated to St. Dunat (not to be mistaken with Donatus of Zadar), an early Christian saint who was martyred during the persecution of emperor Julian the Apostate in the second half of the 4th century.
 It is not known whom it was originally dedicated to.

 History of deterioration and renovation

 In addition to previously mentioned churches poor state, there is no other information about it so it can be assumed that it wasn't used for holding Holy Mass but was in the process of deterioration over the years.
 Church was restored in 1914 thanks to the Austrian conservator Anton Gnirs from Pula.
 However, immediately after World War II it was again damaged.
 Namely, in the immediate vicinity of the church was an inn of Maračić family where Yugoslav Partisans stored their weapons and ammunition during the war.
 On 3 October 1945 the explosion that badly damaged church, namely its dome, occurred.
 The explosion was so strong that it was heard all over the island.
 15 islanders who have sought refuge in the surrounding fields and along the coast were killed while the area of the inn turned into a crater.
 Three years later, the church was restored to its present-day appearance.
 The renovation was led by the architect Aleksandar Freudenreich.
 At the site of the former inn was built another one, while a small harbor was built nearby.